nickfargo/state/_includes/content/docs/concepts/inheritance.md

 > **The protostate axis** — Expanding on the previous diagram, we can examine a particular superstate chain (root–`A`–`AA`), viewed here along the horizontal axis, within the prevailing context of a prototype chain (`q`–`p`–`o`).
 The prototypal relation between these owner objects implicitly defines **protostate chains** which link analogously-pathed `State`s, e.g. (`qA`–`pA`–`oA`) and (`pAA`–`oAA`), along the vertical axis.

-> In this diagram the inheriting owner `o` defines no *real states* of its own, other than the root, however it still views states `pA` and `pAA` as its protostates, and may inherit these as [virtual epistates](#concepts--inheritance--virtual-epistates).
+> In this diagram the inheriting owner `o` defines no *real states* of its own, other than the root, however it still views states `pA` and `pAA` as its protostates, and may inherit these as [virtual epistates](#concepts--inheritance--virtual-epistates), indicated by the faded appearance of `oA` and `oAA`.
 In this manner, state content, behavior, etc. defined for `p` and `q` will also be exhibited by `o`, just as if those states had been defined directly on `o` itself.

 The next example considers the case of an object that, rather then applying the [`state()`](#getting-started--the-state-function) function directly to the object, instead inherits from a prototype which already bears a state implementation.